In an otherwise maddening post about his experience with a law school student, Craig Ball makes an interesting “throw away” comment:

 It reminds me of the many organizations who’s use of social media is being directed by a 20 something employee fresh out of college who happens to have 500 friends on Facebook or Twitter, as if that somehow magically qualifies them to direct marketing strategy.
 It’s simply not the same thing.

 Both of these examples bring to mind something else that has bothered me for a long time about the “generational diversity” presentations that I know you’ve all heard over and over, and which was described so well by Manager Tools just last week.
 In this case, just because an associate is young, doesn’t mean they are better with technology.
 Some are, and some aren’t.
 They are individuals, not an composite of the “average” for people their age, or from their culture.

 For example, if you meet another 41 year old, male, white Litigation Support Manager, chances are, they are a lot different than I am, you might want to take notice of that.
 Heck, they are probably less grumpy, if nothing else!

-eDiscovery, Facebook, Forensics, Litigation Support, Twitter
+eDiscovery, Facebook, Forensics, iPhone, Litigation Support, Twitter